Latyntsev/talkToPipeline/README.md

 # talkToPipeline

-CLI tool for integration other CLI tools with telegram
+CLI tool for integration of other CLI tools with telegram

 ## Example